Instincts, gut feelings, hunches, premonitions … all of these words point to a deep capacity that we all carry inside known as intuition.

 3. Focus on the sensations in your body

-We can never be deceived by our body because our body can never lie.
+We can never be deceived by our bodies because our bodies can never lie.
 No matter what elaborate stories or theories we concoct, our body will always reveal the truth of the matter.

 In order to connect with your intuition, try listening to your body.
 Think about the decision you have to make, and focus on your body’s response.
 For example, if you want to quit your job, you might notice a sensation of relief flood your entire body (which is a sign that you should quit your job!).
 Alternatively, if you are thinking of moving to a certain town, you might feel your shoulders and neck tense up (which is most likely a sign that you shouldn’t move there).